Mardy445/KenKenGenerator/README.md

 * Otherwise, add the block
 * If a certain number of failed blocks are generated since the previous successful block, then generate a block with only 1 tile (since this will always provide information)

-Taking these steps ensures that a solution will exist that can be achieved via logical steps
+Taking these steps ensures that a solution will exist that can be achieved via logical steps.

+This program also contains the means to simply randomly generate a KenKen grid with no regards to if it is solvable without backtracking.
+If you would like to test this functionality out, change the global variable in main RANDOMLY_GENERATE_GRID from False to True.
+It generates more natural looking games, but may have paths to take where you get "stuck" and need to backtrack, unlike the method described above.

+##### Improvements I would like to Make
+* The main improvement I would like to make is to have the program generate more natural looking games.
+To do this, one modifications to be made is that less "single tile blocks" are generated.
+Encouraging the generator to produce more interesting shaped blocks (such as squares) would also be good.
+* General improvements to the GUI